Newtownards Airport: Man injured in plane crash

 - Published

-A man has been taken to hospital after a light aircraft crashed at Newtownards Airport, County Down, police have said.
+A man has been taken to hospital after a light aircraft crashed at Newtownards Airport in County Down.

 His injuries are not believed to be life-threatening.

-Many private light aircraft, helicopter and microlight pilots base their aircraft at the airport
+Many private light aircraft, helicopter and microlight pilots base their aircraft at the airport.

 It is also home to flying schools and pilot training facilities.